top of page

 Email: anr2157(at)columbia(dot)edu

-Alexander (Alex) Ranschaert is a graduate student at Columbia University, currently pursuing a Master's degree in Electrical Engineering.
+Alexander (Alex) Ranschaert is a graduate student at Columbia University, currently pursuing a PhD in Electrical Engineering.
 He previously obtained BSc. and MSc. degrees in Electrical Engineering from Ghent University in Belgium, where he specialized in communication systems and machine learning.
+He also holds an MSc. in Electrical Engineering from Columbia University.
 He has been working on an organic wireless powering system for compact neural recording devices in rodent models at the Translational NeuroElectronics Lab.
 In the future, he wishes to continue working on and improving neural interfaces.